liiilypan/COMP2113-G12-MineSweeper/README.md

 8. Save/Load system: (Code Requirement 4)
 •	Use some functions to create a TXT document to store the important data in the current game progress to achieve the effect of saving the game status
 •	Use some functions to read the information stored in TXT and achieve the effect of loading the previous game status
-9. Modularization:
-•	Put the codes in multiple files to facilitate modularization management

 Assumptions:
 1. player will enter only 5 kinds of commands after the game starts: "b", "r", "n", "?" and "Q"
 2. when denoting the coordinate of the grid, player will first enter a row number between 1 and 10 (1 and 10 included),then enter a space, last enter a column number between 1 and 15 (1 and 15 included) e.g. "3 6"